IkigaiRamen/Barter-app/README.md

 ## 📞 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact Ram Khammessi or create an issue in the repository.

 ---